jeffknerr/mytrilog/README.md

 At this point you just have a version running at `localhost:5000/mytrilog`.

 ```
+# back up in the docker-mytrilog dir
 vim mytrilog/requirements.txt
-# add line for gunicorn
+# add line for gunicorn, something like this:
+#gunicorn==20.1.0
 vim Dockerfile
 FROM python:3.8-slim
 COPY ./mytrilog/requirements.txt /tmp/requirements.txt